 7 Design Elements That Make a Good Bathroom

-It’s probably time to visit a kitchen and bath showroom to see some prospective bathroom fixtures in person and garner some advice.
+It’s probably time to visit a kitchen and bath showroom near you to see some prospective bathroom fixtures in person and garner some advice.
 To get the most from the experience, review these seven important bathroom design elements to consider in advance to make the best plan for your space.

 1. The Big Three

 In the bathroom, the big three are the toilet, sink and shower.
 For those of us who must have a tub, the tub can double as the shower or—space permitting—a separate tub can make it a big four.
 These pieces should fit seamlessly together to create a cohesive feel within the space.

 Plumbing includes both water supply lines and waste water lines.
 Especially in smaller bathrooms, these lines may all be on one wall because that’s the least costly and most fit-friendly configuration.
 Running plumbing to opposing walls, across distances or around obstacles like doorways, for example, will be costlier.
 If you’re remodeling, moving water supply lines and waste lines may be costly—especially if your home is on a slab.

 When someone opens the door to the bathroom, what will be the first thing they’ll see?
 Some configurations—in attempting to maximize counter space and cabinetry storage—may leave the toilet center stage, directly facing the door.
 Be sure to consider what you want to see through that open doorway.
 Ideally, it’s a vanity mirror, distant opposing wall, or doorway to another area of the bath like a bathing area or private toilet space.
 In some cases, if a plan isn’t working, you might be able to simply change the doorway’s location.